Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 "Aye.
 But you’ll be going home now for a long while, yeah?
 You’ll have a tribe to attend to."

 That thought *did* lift Ferd’s spirits a bit.
-Going home, to the trees and to the songs of his people, and to...well, humans weren’t so much *fun.* Didn’t fuck so much, or at least, not with Ferd.
-Couldn’t play so rough either...and it’d be nice to father a few more little ones...
+Going home, to the trees and to the songs of his people, and to... well, humans weren’t so much *fun.* Didn’t fuck so much, or at least, not with Ferd.
+Couldn’t play so rough either... and it’d be nice to father a few more little ones...

 Still, though.